Yoryoboy/clickup-sdk/README.md

 - `params.page`: Page number or "all" to fetch all pages
 - `params.include_closed`: Whether to include closed tasks
 - `params.reverse`: Whether to reverse the order of tasks
 - ...other ClickUp API parameters

 Returns: Promise<Task[]> - Array of Task instances

+#### getFilteredTasks(params)

+Fetches filtered tasks across an entire workspace.

+Parameters:
+- `params.team_id` (required): The ClickUp workspace ID
+- `params.page`: Page number or "all" to fetch all pages
+- `params.space_ids`: Array of space IDs to filter by
+- `params.project_ids`: Array of folder IDs to filter by
+- `params.list_ids`: Array of list IDs to filter by
+- `params.statuses`: Array of status names to filter by
+- `params.assignees`: Array of user IDs to filter by
+- `params.tags`: Array of tags to filter by
+- `params.due_date_gt/lt`: Filter by due date (Unix timestamp in ms)
+- `params.date_created_gt/lt`: Filter by creation date
+- `params.date_updated_gt/lt`: Filter by update date
+- `params.custom_fields`: Array of custom field filter objects
+- ...other ClickUp API parameters

+Returns: Promise<Task[]> - Array of Task instances